ipr0310/svelte-workers-rolldown/README.md

 ![Cloudflare Build](static/cloudflare-runtime-variables.png)

-When you declare variables at `runtime`, the only way to access it is by importing the enviroment variables the following way:
+When you declare variables at `runtime`, the only way to access it is by importing the `dynamic` enviroment variables the following way:

 ```javascript
 import { env } from '$env/dynamic/private';